vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - The stop order submission wraps a normal order submission.

-- A stop order submission may have an optional `Size Override`:
+- Providing the stop order is not being submitted to a Spot market, a stop order submission may have an optional `Size Override`:
   - If unset, the size within the contained normal order submission will be used
   - If set to `Position`, triggering should override the contained order's size with the trader's entire current position on the market.
     - The `Position` override configuration should also include the option `position_fraction` which determines what proportion of the position is closed when the stop order is triggered.
 At time of triggering the size of the order will be determined by $fraction \cdot position$.